vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 NS 141 discusses several views whether pāyasa or curds should be taken though milk was to be avoided; vide VKD

 77, SmK 254.
-Durgandha-durbhāgyanāśana-trayodasi-on Jy. śu.
+Durgāndha-durbhāgyanāśana-trayodasi-on Jy. śu.
 13; worship

 of three trees, viz. white mandāra or arka plant, red karavīra and nimba, that are favourites of the Sun; every year;